M-MSHAIKH/vehicle_kalman/README.md

 # Vehicle State Estimation via Sensor Fusion: Implementation on the Audi A2D2 Dataset Using Various Estimation Algorithms

-This project implements various state estimation algorithms to estimate the trajectory  (x,y) of a vehicle based on noisy GNSS (Global Navigation Satellite System) measurements.
-At its core, the system utilizes a Kinematic Bicycle Model to predict the vehicle's motion and fuses these predictions with real-time positional data to produce a smooth, accurate path estimation.
-For validation the Audi A2D2 opensource dataset is used.
-Apart from the accurate path estimation the other goal of this project is to estimate the underlying vehicle dynamic quantity, such as slip angle which is hard to measure via sensors.
+This project implements various state estimation algorithms to accurately estimate a vehicle's trajectory (x,y) by fusing noisy GNSS (Global Navigation Satellite System) measurements with a Kinematic Bicycle Model **[Sensor Fusion]**.

+**The Challenge: Asynchronous & Noisy Data**

+In real-world scenarios, such as those found in the Audi A2D2 dataset, raw CAN bus data is often noisy and asynchronous.
+This inconsistency makes it unsuitable for high-level control tasks or deep learning models without significant preprocessing.

+**The Solution: State Estimation**

+To bridge this gap, this project utilizes an Extended Kalman Filter (EKF) to:

+Generate Synchronous Data: Produce a uniform, time-aligned dataset where all sensor information is synchronized.

+Estimate Hidden States: Predict underlying vehicle dynamics that are difficult to measure directly with hardware sensors, such as the vehicle slip angle (β) **[State Estimation]**.

+**Applications for Autonomous Driving**

+The resulting high-fidelity, synchronous dataset provides a "clean" ground truth that can be used to train or test advanced autonomous driving modules, including:

+Motion Planning: Model Predictive Control (MPC).

+End-to-End Learning: Transformer-based trajectory prediction and behavior modeling.

 ## Project Structure